dfranx/ShaderDebugger/README.md

 I encourage you to integrate it into your own project!
 Consider sharing your (or someone's) ShaderDebugger projects here: [link](https://github.com/dfranx/ShaderDebugger/issues/2)

 ## Integrating
-Currently, the project has a very basic CMake file.
-If you want to add ShaderDebugger to your project, just add the ShaderDebugger's source files:
+If you want to add ShaderDebugger to your project, just add_subdirectory ShaderDebugger:

-For example, to clone ShaderDebugger:
+For example, first clone ShaderDebugger:
 ```bash
 git clone https://github.com/dfranx/ShaderDebugger.git
 cd ShaderDebugger